seed-rs/seed/README.md

 ### Where to start if you're familiar with existing frontend frameworks
-The Todo MVC example (examples/todomvc) is an implementation of the [TodoMVC project](http://todomvc.com/), which has example code in my frameworks that do the same thing.
+The [todomvc example](https://github.com/David-OConnor/seed/tree/master/examples/todomvc) is an implementation of the [TodoMVC project](http://todomvc.com/), which has example code in my frameworks that do the same thing.
 Compare the example in this project to one on that page that uses a framework you're familiar with.